Lucas P. Thompson, February 22, 1866-April 21, 1866

 No known portrait

-Born in 1797 in Nelson, Virginia
+Born in 1797 in Nelson, Virginia.

-Died April 21, 1866 in Staunton, Virginia
+Died on April 21, 1866 in Staunton, Virginia.

 Elected by the General Assembly on February 22, 1866, but he died before he sat on the court.